ayang1003/Python-I-Module-5-Project/README.md

 # Python-I-Module-5-Project
 This project mainly focuses on slicing, for loops, and if statements.
+The first part prints the variable "longWord" backwards, prints the first and last character of said variable, and prints how many vowels are in it.
+The second part prints a user-given phrase in reverse and replaces the letters "a", "e", "i", and "o" in said phrase with "@", "#", "%", and "*" respectably in order to create a sort of coded message.